-- 1. Is sexual in nature (including when based on gender) - 2.
-Is unwelcome, and - 3.
-Substantially interferes with an individual's academic or professional performance or creates an intimidating, hostile or demeaning employment or educational environment.
+- 1. Sexual in nature (including when based on gender) - 2.
+Unwelcome, and - 3.
+Substantially interferes with an individual's work or academic performance or their participation in a University program or activity or creates an intimidating, hostile or offensive working, learning or program-related environment.